wp-plugins/seo-redirection/readme.txt

 **404 Error Page Redirects**

-Go to Discvered 404 Error Pages tab, choose any 404 error page and choose \'Redirect\' to create It\'s redirection, you can add it as a custom redirection if you know it\'s URL.
+Go to Discvered 404 Error Pages tab, choose any 404 error page and choose 'Redirect' to create It's redirection, you can add it as a custom redirection if you know it's URL.

+**Note**
+This version does not support Wordpress Multisite installation.

 == Installation ==